 - Rev. Herbert Thomas of St. Johns Baptist Church of Scotch Plains

-- Rev. Timothy Jones of Bethany Baptist of Newark
+- Rev. Timothy Jones of Bethany Baptist in Newark

 - Sister Veronica Roche of St. Joseph of Camden